Terraforming of Mars: Use of fluorine compounds

 Typical proposals envision producing the gases on Mars using locally extracted materials, nuclear power, and a significant industrial effort.
-The potential for mining fluorine-containing minerals to obtain the raw material necessary for the production of CFCs and PFCs is supported by mineralogical surveys of Mars that estimate the elemental presence of fluorine in the bulk composition of Mars at 32 ppm by mass (as compared to 19.4 ppm for the Earth).
+The potential for mining fluorine-containing minerals to obtain the raw material necessary for the production of CFCs and PFCs is supported by mineralogical surveys of Mars, that estimate the elemental presence of fluorine in the bulk composition of Mars at 32 ppm by mass, as compared to 19.4 ppm for the Earth.

 Alternatively, CFCs might be introduced by sending rockets with payloads of compressed CFCs on collision courses with Mars.
 When the rockets crashed into the surface they would release their payloads into the atmosphere.
 A steady barrage of these "CFC rockets" would need to be sustained for a little over a decade while Mars is changed chemically and becomes warmer.

-Use of conductive nanorods
+Use of engineered aerosol

 A 2024 study proposed using nanorods consisting of a conductive material, such as aluminum or iron, made by processing Martian minerals.
-These nanorods would scatter and absorb the thermal infrared upwelling from the surface, thus warming the planet.
-This process is claimed to be over 5,000 times more effective (in terms of warming per unit mass) than warming using fluorine compounds.
+These nanorods would scatter and absorb the thermal infrared upwelling from the surface, warming the planet.
+This process is claimed to be over 5,000 times more effective, in terms of warming per unit mass, than warming using fluorine compounds.
+A 2026 follow-up modeling study reported that Mars radiative-dynamical feedbacks support engineered-aerosol warming, and suggested Mars-warming particles that are more than 10,000 times more effective (per unit mass) than warming using fluorine compounds.

 Use of orbital mirrors

 Mirrors made of thin aluminized PET film could be placed in orbit around Mars to increase the total insolation it receives.
 This would direct the sunlight onto the surface and could increase Mars's surface temperature directly.
 The 125 km radius mirror could be positioned as a statite, using its effectiveness as a solar sail to orbit in a stationary position relative to Mars, near the poles, to sublimate the CO_{2} ice sheet and contribute to the warming greenhouse effect.
 However, certain problems have been found with this.
 The main concern is the difficulty of launching large mirrors from Earth.

-It has been proposed that small solar sails launched into a 1000 km sun synchronous Earth orbit could self-navigate to Mars.
+It has been proposed that small solar sails launched into a 1,000 km sun synchronous Earth orbit could self-navigate to Mars.